davkk/masters-thesis/typst/main.typ

 This procedure aims to mitigate biases, that arise during the actual experiment.
 Correction weights come from data produced in Monte Carlo (MC) simulations.
 Generated collisions follow set parameters, producing particles referred to as *MC truth*.
 These particles originate directly from the event generator and remain unaffected by detector effects.

-To model how these particles would appear in the detector, their trajectories pass through a transport package — in this case, GEANT4 @agostinelli2003geant4 — which emulates their interactions with the detector.
+To model how these particles would appear in the detector, their trajectories pass through a transport package -- in this case, GEANT4 @agostinelli2003geant4 -- which emulates their interactions with the detector.
 This step accounts for e.g. energy loss, multiple scattering, and secondary particle production.
 Such tracks undergo reconstruction, simulating the one used for real collision data.
-The resulting tracks correspond to the same MC truth particles but now also include effects introduced by detector geometry and material.
+The resulting tracks correspond to the same MC truth particles but now also include effects introduced by the detector geometry and material.
 This final set forms the *MC reconstructed* sample.

 #pagebreak()

 === Reconstruction efficiency

 Reconstruction efficiency can vary with transverse momentum, $p_T$, and pseudorapidity, $eta$.
-Tracks with too low $p_T$ may bend too strongly in the magnetic field and fail to register enough hits for a reliable fit (@fig:reco-truth-tracks), and detector layout or dead zones can lower efficiency.
-Application of the corrections recovers the true count of primary charged particles.
+Tracks with too low $p_T$ may bend too strongly in the magnetic field and fail to register enough hits for a reliable fit (@fig:reco-truth-tracks).
+On the other hand, detector layout or dead zones can lower the efficiency in general.
+However, corrections based on reconstruction efficiency can help recover the true count of analyzed particles.

 Calculation of reconstruction efficiency involves taking the ratio of the number of reconstructed particles to the number of simulated (true) particles
 $